What is ExpressRoute?

 Yes.
 ExpressRoute premium charges apply on top of ExpressRoute circuit charges and charges required by the connectivity provider.

-How do I create an ExpressRoute circuit to connect to Office 365 services and CRM Online?
+How do I create an ExpressRoute circuit to connect to Microsoft 365 services?

 - Review the ExpressRoute prerequisites page to make sure you meet the requirements.